 The Charis House challenge comes before the Fort Wayne City Council tonight for a vote on their request to vacate a good portion of Fairmount Place.
 Over the last few weeks, the controversy has heated up with both sides passionately presenting their cases.

-In the meantime, in Saturday’s Journal Gazette, a, Chair of the Fort Wayne Rescue Ministries, Inc. While I’ve no real stake in this controversy, outside of it being fodder for the blog, I thought I’d point out a few things about his letter.
+In the meantime, in Saturday’s Journal Gazette, a Letter to the Editor appeared that was written by Tuck Hopkins, Chair of the Fort Wayne Rescue Ministries, Inc. While I’ve no real stake in this controversy, outside of it being fodder for the blog, I thought I’d point out a few things about his letter.

 Mr. Hopkins writes:

 At a recent City Council meeting, opponents of our new Charis House project objected for a variety of reasons, but the two most recurrent reasons were: 1) by vacating Fairmount Place, we would be cutting off development of the Rivergreenway, and 2) the building is too big.

 The first reason is misguided.
 Fairmount Place is the proverbial road that leads nowhere.
 It dead-ends into a chain-link fence on our property line.
 In addition, our property does not abut the Rivergreenway.
 What’s more, we are unaware of any plans to extend Fairmount Place.

 I guess I’m a bit confused about this – Development of the Rivergreenway?
 The issue talked about the opponents of the project is Riverfront development.
 True, the property in question does not abut the St. Mary’s River, but it is close enough in proximity to be considered riverfront property.
 There is very little riverfront property left in the downtown area to be developed.
 In addition, this is at the start or end, depending on how you look at it, of a historic business corridor that is poised on the verge of rebirth.
 Some exciting projects are in the pipeline, especially involving the area directly surrounding the Fairmount Place/Wells Street intersection.